TaitoUnited/taito-cli/README.md

 Taito CLI provides the following stable Docker images:

 * `cli`: Taito CLI image to be used locally on command line.
-Includes tools for all major cloud providers.
+This is the default Docker image for Taito CLI, and it includes tools for all major cloud providers.
 * `ci`: CI/CD optimized image without any cloud provider specific tools.
-* `ci-aws` CI/CD optimized image for Amazon Web Services.
+* `ci-aws` CI/CD optimized image for **Amazon Web Services**.
-* `ci-azure` CI/CD optimized image for Microsoft Azure (TODO).
+* `ci-azure` CI/CD optimized image for **Microsoft Azure** (TODO).
-* `ci-gcp` CI/CD optimized image for Google Cloud Platform.
+* `ci-gcp` CI/CD optimized image for **Google Cloud Platform**.
-* `ci-do` CI/CD optimized image for Digital Ocean (TODO).
+* `ci-do` CI/CD optimized image for **Digital Ocean** (TODO).

 Taito CLI provides also some alternative versions for each image:

 * `*-canary`: Canary version includes all the latest implemented features.
-* `*-dev`: Development version includes latest changes made during development.
+* `*-dev`: Development version includes the latest changes made during Taito CLI development.
-* `*-N.N.N`: Docker image tagged with Taito CLI version in case you need an older version of Taito CLI.
-It is recommended to always use the latest stable release available.
+* `*-N.N.N`: Docker image tagged with Taito CLI version number in case you need an older version of Taito CLI.
+Note that it is recommended to always use the latest stable Taito CLI release available instead of a tagged version.

 ## Contributing